-- Numbness at the back of your thumb caused by damage to a nerve.
-This can be permanent.
-However, this problem is not serious as the skin at the front and on the tip of your thumb should keep its normal sensation. - Tenderness of the scar is common for 6 weeks and usually gets better.
-It can be a permanent problem if a nerve under the scar is damaged (risk: less than 5 in 100).
-You can get a shooting pain up your arm when the scar is pressed or knocked. - Thumb tendons moving out of place (tendon subluxation).
-You may need another operation.

-• Severe pain, stiffness and loss of use of your hand (complex regional pain syndrome).
+- Numbness in your finger caused by damage to a nerve.
+This can be permanent (risk: less than 1 in 100). - Tenderness of the scar (risk: 5 in 100).
+This usually gets better but can be a permanent problem. - Bowstringing, where damage to the tendon prevents you from fully straightening your finger.
+You may need another operation to repair the tendon. - Severe pain, stiffness and loss of use of your hand (complex regional pain syndrome).
 The cause is not known.
 You may need further treatment including painkillers and physiotherapy.
 Your hand can take months or years to improve.
-Sometimes there is permanent thumb and finger stiffness.
+Sometimes there is permanent finger stiffness.